February 12, 2016

 There are many cases out there, where the users have implemented canonical tags in a wrong way, these mistakes can lead to massive issues.
 Here, we have drawn some common mistakes in implementing the canonical tag:

-Pointing Home Page
+Pointing Home Page as the Preferred URL

 There are various websites which are having canonical tags on their home page pointing to an article.
 This practice would take you to the risk of losing your home page from crawling and indexing mechanism.